The Beginner’s Guide to Greenhouse Gardening

 - Cucumbers

-- Lettuce and salad greens
+- Lettuce and salad greens (lambs lettuce is a great option for children to grow)

 - Carrots